-- Osgood-Schlatter disease is inflammation of the tendon that connects the kneecap to the shin, frequently seen in adolescents involved in sports.
+- Osgood-Schlatter disease is inflammation of the tendon where it connects the kneecap to the shin, frequently seen in adolescents involved in sports.

 - Symptoms include a painful bump below the kneecap and discomfort that increases when the knee is used.

 - Treatment for the symptoms of Osgood-Schlatter disease includes over-the-counter pain medicine, rest, ice, and the use of supportive braces.
+Occasionally, surgery is required.
 Talk to your pharmacist before purchasing anti-inflammatories as these medications may be contraindicated as they may interact with other medications and medical conditions.

 The primary symptom of Osgood-Schlatter disease is a painful, bony lump that appears below the kneecap, on the upper shinbone.
 Additional symptoms include pain in one or both knees that worsens with movement, and tightness in the thigh muscles (quadriceps).